EdwardDeaver/ControlMyLights/README.md

         - EXT_SERVER= URL OF THE EXTERNAL SERVER YOU ARE RUNNING
         - MONGO_DB= DATA BASE NAME OF MONGO DB
         - INTERNAL_SOCKETIOURL= IP OF INTERNAL SOCKET SERVER, I just use 127.0.0.1 (localhost).
+        - SOCKETIOTOKEN = API TOKEN THAT'S CHECKED WHEN YOU CONNECT TO THE EXTERNAL SERVER.
 5. Hardware:
    - Arduino Uno
    - 24v RGB analogue LED